rhysd/Mstdn/README.md

 - **menubar mode**: Window is attached to menubar.
 You can toggle the window by clicking menubar icon or typing hot key.
 Advantage of this mode is that app does not fill any workspace.
 You can see your timeline on demand anytime.
+This mode is default on macOS or Linux.
 - **normal window mode**: App starts with a normal window like a separated browser window.
 You can put/resize window as you like in your workspace.